rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/opaque-types-region-inference-restrictions.md

 **Output types:**
 I believe the most common scenario where this causes issues in real-world code is with closure/async-block output types.
-It is worth noting that there is a discrepancy betweeen closures and async blocks that further demonstrates this issue and is attributed to the [hack of `replace_opaque_types_with_inference_vars`][source-replace-opaques], which is applied to futures only.
+It is worth noting that there is a discrepancy between closures and async blocks that further demonstrates this issue and is attributed to the [hack of `replace_opaque_types_with_inference_vars`][source-replace-opaques], which is applied to futures only.